vincentdnl/operativeai/README.md

 docker exec ollama ollama pull llama3 docker exec ollama ollama pull phi3
 ```

+Check here for more options on how to run Ollama with docker on different platforms: https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image

 ### Starting the project
 Start the project with docker-compose: